How to create a component diagram in UML

 To begin, register for a Lucidchart account and create a new document.
 You may need to enable the UML shape libraries in Lucidchart.
 To enable these shapes, click on the “Shapes” icon in the top-left section of the editor.
 Then, check the “UML” box to enable all UML shape libraries.
 These shapes will now appear to the left of the canvas.

 Component diagrams center around the component shape, which is clearly labeled in the toolbox.
-Drag it onto the canvas, then click and type to add a label.
-Lucidchart allows you to resize all of its shapes, as well as add any needed styling from the dock on the right and the properties bar on top.
+Drag it onto the canvas, and then click and type to add a label.
+Lucidchart allows you to resize all of its shapes, as well as reformat shapes with different fonts and colors, from the dock on the right and the properties bar at the top.

 Add interfaces to each component, either with written notes or symbols.
 An interface models the what and how of input and output.
 For example, a component may receive information from another component or deliver services to an end user.
 Interfaces show how that process occurs; they can also help your team see any problems that were previously overlooked.

 UML notation allows for two ways to list provided and required interfaces: through a secondary compartment in a component shape, or via lollipop and socket symbols that lead to and from the component.
 Lollipop shapes represent provided interfaces and socket symbols model required interfaces.
 If you opt to draw these symbols, you should use them in conjunction with dependency arrows (which are used in notation for many UML charts, like class and deployment diagrams.)
 To indicate dependencies—situations where one component or node is dependent on another—draw a dashed line that ends in an arrow.

 It may be necessary to supplement component with ports, which show a distinct interaction point between the component and its environment.
 Ports are represented as small squares on the side of a component shape.
 You can add labels to each port by dragging out a text shape and typing inside it.
 Components and ports—along with other elements in the diagram—may be connected with dependencies and a few more interface symbols, if needed.